awsdocs/amazon-glacier-developer-guide/doc_source/amazon-glacier-data-model.md

 + `vaults` refers to the collection of vaults owned by the AWS account\.
 + `examplevault` identifies a specific vault in the vaults collection\.

 An AWS account can create vaults in any supported AWS Region\.
-For list of supported AWS Regions, see [Accessing Amazon S3 Glacier](amazon-glacier-accessing.md)\.
+For a list of supported AWS Regions, see [Accessing Amazon S3 Glacier](amazon-glacier-accessing.md)\.
 Within a Region, an account must use unique vault names\.
 An AWS account can create same\-named vaults in different Regions\.

 You can store an unlimited number of archives in a vault\.
 Depending on your business or application needs, you can store these archives in one vault or multiple vaults\.